paritytech/polkadot/roadmap/implementers-guide/src/protocol-overview.md

-# Parachains Overview
+# Protocol Overview

-This section aims to describe, at a high level, the architecture, actors, and Subsystems involved in the implementation of parachains.
-It also illuminates certain subtleties and challenges faced in the design and implementation of those Subsystems.
-Our goal is to carry a parachain block from authoring to secure inclusion, and define a process which can be carried out repeatedly and in parallel for many different parachains to extend them over time.
+This section aims to describe, at a high level, the actors and protocols involved in running parachains in Polkadot.
+Specifically, we describe how different actors communicate with each other, what data structures they keep both individually and collectively, and the high-level purpose on why they do these things.

+Our top-level goal is to carry a parachain block from authoring to secure inclusion, and define a process which can be carried out repeatedly and in parallel for many different parachains to extend them over time.
 Understanding of the high-level approach taken here is important to provide context for the proposed architecture further on.

-The Parachain Host is a blockchain, known as the relay-chain, and the actors which provide security and inputs to the blockchain.
+The key parts of Polkadot relevant to this are the main Polkadot blockchain, known as the relay-chain, and the actors which provide security and inputs to this blockchain.

-First, it's important to go over the main actors we have involved in the parachain host.
+First, it's important to go over the main actors we have involved in this protocol.

 1. Validators.
 These nodes are responsible for validating proposed parachain blocks.
 They do so by checking a Proof-of-Validity (PoV) of the block and ensuring that the PoV remains available.
 They put financial capital down as "skin in the game" which can be slashed (destroyed) if they are proven to have misvalidated.
 1. Collators.
 These nodes are responsible for creating the Proofs-of-Validity that validators know how to check.
 Creating a PoV typically requires familiarity with the transaction format and block authoring rules of the parachain, as well as having access to the full state of the parachain.